zzzprojects/docs/entityframework-extensions.net/pages/documentations/options/audit-mode-type.md

 ### Result

-We outputted all `AuditEntryItem` auditing metadata.
+We output all `AuditEntryItem` auditing metadata.
 The only information that appears is about the `CustomerID` and `Name` property.